SangeethaEaswaran/weather-forecast-bdd/README.md

 Below are the instructions to run the project

-1. Clone the git repo — `git clone https://github.com/`
+1. Create a folder weather-forecast-bdd and Clone the git repo — `git clone https://github.com/`

 2. Install the dependencies (`npm install`)